kinectron/kinectron/memory-bank/progress.md

 # Progress

-## What Works

-- Peer-to-peer connection between server and client
+## Version 1.0.0 Release Ready

+All core features are now fully implemented and thoroughly tested.
+The project is ready for the 1.0.0 release with:

+- Complete documentation updated for the 1.0.0 release
+- Client library built and ready for npm publishing
+- Application packaged for Windows distribution
+- All streams fully implemented and working correctly:
   - Color stream visualization
   - Depth stream visualization (processed depth images)
   - Body tracking and skeleton feed
   - Key (green screen) functionality
   - RGBD (color + depth) visualization
-- Raw depth data transmission from hardware to client
+  - Raw depth data transmission with 16-bit precision
-- Raw depth data unpacking on client side
-- Point cloud visualization of raw depth data
+  - Depth key stream with body segmentation
-- Debugging system with flag-based controls
+- Comprehensive debugging system with flag-based controls
+- Robust error handling and notification system
+- "Block API Calls" feature for enhanced security

 ## Completed Features